 WHY SHOULD I BE CONCERNED ABOUT MERCURY?

-HOW DO I PREVENT BREAKAGE OF CFL BULBS?
+HOW DO I PREVENT THE BREAKAGE OF CFL BULBS?

 HOW SHOULD I CLEAN UP A BROKEN CFL BULB?

-• For hard surfaces use stiff cardboard to scoop up broken pieces and use a sticky tape such as duct tape to pick up any remaining glass or powder.
+- For hard surfaces use stiff cardboard to scoop up broken pieces and use sticky tape such as duct tape to pick up any remaining glass or powder.
 Using a flashlight may help to visualize the tiny beads of mercury.

-• Place all contaminated items in a plastic trash bag, seal with duct tape and place in the outdoor trash or bring to a disposal site in your area.
+- Place all contaminated items in a plastic trash bag, seal them with duct tape, and place them in the outdoor trash or bring them to a disposal site in your area.

-• Wash skin well with soap and water after cleanup.
+- Wash the skin well with soap and water after cleanup.

-• If a spill involves a large volume of mercury or a large surface area, consider using a professional cleaning company who is licensed in environmental mercury cleanup.
+- If a spill involves a large volume of mercury or a large surface area, consider using a professional cleaning company that is licensed in environmental mercury cleanup.